 With York Test Centre located in a mainly industrial area on the outskirts of the city, the chances are that your test will cover a range of road types and systems.

 When you first leave the test centre, your examiner could ask you to head towards the village of Murton, where you’ll encounter narrow, winding roads.
 Alternatively, you could find yourself turning onto a dual carriageway, with the A166 or the A64 just a stone’s throw from the test centre.

 You’re also likely to head closer into the city, where you’ll need to show you’re able to safely pass parked cars and cyclists.
 Don’t forget, your driving instructor will cover all these roads with you in your driving lessons, so you’ll be well-prepared by the time test day rolls round!

 There's just one test centre in York, but there are a few in the York postcode area.
 To see a full list of test centres near you, visit gov.uk.

-We offer both manual and automatic driving lessons in York, so take your time to choose between the two.
 While a manual car is a little bit trickier to get your head around, a manual driving licence qualifies you to drive both manuals and automatics - so, if you value choice, this might be a good option.